 You can customize the updates you send to your customers with a few clicks in the Shopify backend:

 Of course, setting expectations goes way beyond shipping.
 Make sure your product descriptions are accurate.
 Make sure there aren’t surprise fees that appear at checkout.
 Setting clear expectations is a basic, but huge, step forward.

 A customer loyalty program is a great way to increase customer retention.
 These programs reward your customers by giving them incentives to come back and shop with you.

-Once your customers opt in to your loyalty program, make them feel special by hooking them up with offers: Give them a sneak peak at new products, and offer exclusive deals.
+Once your customers opt into your loyalty program, make them feel special by hooking them up with offers: Give them a sneak peek at new products, and offer exclusive deals.
 This royal treatment will help your customer retention efforts.

 You can even give someone loyalty program-esque benefits before they have opted in.
 For example, you can offer each buyer a discount code inside of their order confirmation email.
 Don’t make them sign up for anything – just get them the discount straightaway.

 The Shopify backend lets you tailor your order confirmation emails and create discount codes to bolster customer retention.

 You know how you sometimes need an extra set of eyes to edit because it’s impossible to spot your own typos?
 The same thing can happen with your store: You designed the customer journey, you built the product pages, you set the prices.
 In short, you understand everything about your store because you invented it.